-The phishing incident discovered in May of 2019 affected a total of 15,027 patients.
-Hackers gained access to an employee’s email account prompting Northwood Inc. to disable the employee’s email account and reset all employee’s email passwords.
-Investigation into the incident could not conclude if any data was accessed or stolen, however, as a precaution all emails and email attachments within the employee’s account were checked to determine if they contained any personal health information (PHI).
+The phishing incident, discovered in May of 2019, affected a total of 15,027 patients.
+Hackers gained access to an employee’s email account prompting Northwood Inc. to disable the employee’s email account and reset all employees’ email passwords.
+Investigation into the incident could not conclude if any data was accessed or stolen, however, as a precaution all emails and email attachments within the employee’s account were checked to determine if they contained any protected health information (PHI).

 Investigators determined that PHI was contained in the email account of the hacked employees.
 Information that may have been accessed included name, address, date of birth, medical record number, diagnosis codes, treatment information, and health plan membership number.
 Information on healthcare providers and their CMS exclusion status may have also been compromised.

 Northwood Inc. reported the incident to the Office for Civil Rights (OCR) and affected individuals have been notified via mail.
 In addition, Northwood has provided training to employees to prevent HIPAA breaches in the future.